Experiencing Interruptions?

 Director Biography - Tadia Rice

-In 2000 Rice founded the Tahirih Association, a non-profit that fosters the advancement of women and girls around the world by providing education scholarships, and supporting a food program and a safe house for women and their families in South Africa.
-The Tahirih Association has also provided sanitary napkins to targeted granted education scholarships to 22 girls and women in six countries: Lakota/Oglala Nation (1); Liberia (10); Honduras (1); Namibia (1); South Africa (1); United States (8).
-In 2012 Tadia created the BEYOND BARS: Prison Women Speak in-prison program and spent ten years volunteering at the Women’s Correctional Center, the only prison for women in Hawai`i.
-In 2023 she created the BEYOND BARS Reentry Program for women being released from that facility.
-Now Executive Director of this innovative reentry program she oversees restoration/rehabilitation services that offer optimal healing within a construct of conscious transformation for personal growth and successful reentry into the community.
-Using educational methodologies, the program is intended to reduce recidivism by providing a 25-module Personal Development curriculum and recovery system that addresses social and cultural determinants, mentoring, skillset development, employment opportunities, and more.
-Documenting her work in-prison work, Tadia’s first-ever film, BEYOND BARS: Prison Women Speak, is a testament to her dedicated work to uplift women.
+In 2012 Tadia Rice created the BEYOND BARS: Prison Women Speak in-prison program and spent ten years volunteering at the Women’s Correctional Center, the only prison for women in Hawai`i.
+She created a restoration/rehabilitation program that offered optimal healing within a construct of conscious transformation for personal growth and successful reentry into the community.
+Using educational methodologies, the program helped reduce recidivism by providing a skillset development and expressive arts personal development curriculum and recovery system that addressed social and cultural determinants, mentoring, skillset development, employment opportunities, and more.
+Documenting her work in-prison work, Rice’s first-ever film, BEYOND BARS: Prison Women Speak, is a testament to her dedicated work to uplift women.

 Add Director Biography